IT’S TIME FOR A NEW ADVENTURE

 The brand-new production of Harry Potter and the Cursed Child is now playing at the Princess Theatre.
-Direct from Broadway, you can now enjoy the continuation of Harry’s story across one magical afternoon or evening, with just one tickets in hand.
+Direct from Broadway, you can now enjoy the continuation of Harry’s story across one magical afternoon or evening, with just one ticket in hand.

 This is your chance to experience this spectacular event that delivers spellbinding adventure and even more magic per minute.